 Promising practice

-France‘s Juvenile Courts (Juges pour Enfants) are involved whenever there are strong grounds for believing that a child is a victm.
+France‘s Juvenile Courts (Juges pour Enfants) are involved whenever there are strong grounds for believing that a child is a victim.
 The Juvenile Court can take actions of a civil nature when the child is in need of protection.
 Juvenile Courts are attached to High Courts (Tribunaux de Grande Instance) and are present throughout the French territory.
 In addition, special brigades have been set up within France’s national police force (brigades de protection des mineurs) and national gendarmerie (brigades de prévention de la délinquance juvénile) to deal with juvenile justice matters.
 These brigades are responsible for conducting the investigation and interviews of child victims (and, depending on the case, also child witnesses).

 Criminal justice response accompanied by assistance, where appropriate